mediassarQlikBranch/SimpleFieldSelect/README.md

-# Qlik Sense extension for field and variable selections.
+# Qlik Sense extension for field and variable selections with missing features

 ![Examples](/docs/img/SFSdemo.JPG?raw=true "Examples" )

 This extension is an "all in one" selection component with several customization options.
+Now supports also global options for the current sheet, for example you can set background color of the sheet.

 ![Settings](/docs/img/SFSselections.JPG "Settings examples" ) ![Settings](/docs/img/SFSselections2.JPG "Settings examples")